witekblach/goquote/README.md

 Personally I added Go proverbs and chapter names of positive patterns from the book Sooner Safer Happier.
 My list:

-* Don't communicate by sharing memory, share memory by communicating.
+* go run main.go add "Don't communicate by sharing memory, share memory by communicating.";
-* The bigger the interface, the weaker the abstraction.
+* go run main.go add "The bigger the interface, the weaker the abstraction.";
-* A little copying is better than a little dependency.
+* go run main.go add "A little copying is better than a little dependency.";
-* Clear is better than clever.
-Reflection is never clear.
+* go run main.go add "Clear is better than clever.
+Reflection is never clear.";
-* Documentation is for users.
+* go run main.go add "Documentation is for users.";
-* Start with Why; Empower the How
+* go run main.go add "Start with Why; Empower the How";
-* Scale agility, not Agile, Vertically then sideways
+* go run main.go add "Scale agility, not Agile, Vertically then sideways";
-* Invite over Inflict
+* go run main.go add "Invite over Inflict";
-* Communicate, communicate, communicate; Three times as much as you think
+* go run main.go add "Communicate, communicate, communicate; Three times as much as you think";
-* Measure for learning
+* go run main.go add "Measure for learning";